Black Ornament Large ‘Teggno’ by Remigijus Kriukas

 He began his artist’s life as a painter and is also highly acclaimed for his canvas work.

 Kriukas opened up his own studio in 2000 to specialise in paperweights and glass sculptures.
-His focus was on paperweights which has helped him hone his skills which he transferred into his unique glass sculptures.
+His focus was on paperweights which have helped him hone his skills which he transferred into his unique glass sculptures.

 Since opening, his studio has been a great success and he has exhibited his work all across the globe.
 His glass sculptures can be seen in museums in many countries.